HaserSoul/ExchangeAPI/README.md

 To run this app simply use: docker-compose up -d

+authorization keys are in .env file which was explicitly pushed there.

 Wait few seconds to elasticsearch setup.

 Both API and elasticsearch will be on local host on port 9200 - elasticsearch, 8000 - Exchange API.